xankuroi/TRG_Character_Site/README.md

 2. Publish sheet to web (File -> Publish to the web)
 3. Take the key from the publish link (https://docs.google.com/spreadsheets/d/e/THISISTHEKEY/pubhtml)
 4. In `vue.config.js`, add the new week to the `weeks` array.
-5. In `vue.config.js`, add two more entries in the pages directory, one for players and one for reapers.
-Everything should be the same as the other entries except for the week numbers and the `publishKey`
+5. In `vue.config.js`, add a new entry for the week in the `pages` object.
 6. Push changes to master

 ## Project setup